 You can use the standard windows features to Tile the views.
-For example, on the Main Menu select Window =>Tile Vertical.
+For example, on the Main Menu select View=>Window =>Tile Vertical.

-Your overall screen layout should now look something like this.
+Your overall screen layout should now look like the image below.

 Note that the highlighted view is placed on the left by Tile Vertical.